 24. Going for a walk every day

-It is one of my best form of self care.
-I consider it as a free therapy.
+It is one of my best forms of self-care.
+I consider it free therapy.
 I love going for walks.

 27. Listening to peaceful music

 I love listening to buddha’s Flute Music on spotify.
 I listen to it while I’m working in my desk and sometimes I simply sit down in silence by myself and listen to its calming music with my earphones on.